nimblegeek/nimblegeek/README.md

 ### Family and hobbies
   - Exploring the world with my family of 3 kids and wife 👧🏼 👦🏻 👧🏽 👩🏻
   - Instrumentalist trained with the violin and the piano as a kid.
 Learning the guitar in my 40s 🎻 🎹 🎸
-  - Brazilian JiuJitsu hobbyist - earned my blue belt within a year as a father of 3 🥋
+  - Brazilian JiuJitsu hobbyist - earned my blue belt within a year 🥋

 <h3 align="">